DaveWilcock/php-strava-client/README.md

 The following example GETs information about the authenticated athlete:

+    <?php
     $objStrava = new \Roflcopter\Strava($arrConfig);
     print_r($objStrava->get('athlete', array()));

 The following example PUTs (updates) the weight information for the current athlete:

+    <?php
     $objStrava = new \Roflcopter\Strava($arrConfig);
     print_r($objStrava->put('athlete', array('weight' => 62.8)));

+## Notes

+Currently the library will only store a single access token, so isn't ready for multi-user authentication.
+This is expected to change in the future, with token storage abstracted out.

 ## References